1. Regulatory framework

 Companies operating games of luck should obtain the permission of the Administration for all changes to their shareholding structure.
 Any assignment of shares made without the permission of the Administration cannot be registered in the share ledger and is deemed invalid.

-Companies operating betting activities should obtain the permission of the Turkish Spor Toto Organisation for all changes to their shareholding structure.
+Companies operating betting activities should obtain permission from the Turkish Spor Toto Organisation for all changes to their shareholding structure.

-Companies operating betting on horse racing activities should obtain the permission of the Jockey Club of Turkey for all changes to their shareholding structure and assignment of shares.
+Companies operating betting on horse racing activities should obtain permission from the Jockey Club of Turkey for all changes to their shareholding structure and assignment of shares.

 3. Licensing